 This tour had emerged before my South India tour.
-As explained on the South India page, that tour came up quite suddenly for the reasons explained there.
+The South India tour came up quite suddenly for the reasons explained on that page.
 However, from some point of time now lost to me, South Africa was on the agenda for 2014.

 The organisers-in-chief of this tour have been Lesley and David, with whom I’ve been on the Rajasthan, Turkey and Morocco tours.
 In the organising of the tour, they’re referred to affectionately as Vink & Vink Inc. The tour was solidly based on their inspirational and meticulous planning.